 He holds a BSc and MS in Computer Science with specializations in Networking, Security and AI.
 He has also contributed to numerous industry publications, text books, standards research and product development across technology and media over his career.

 Originally from the UK, James and his family now live in Atlanta, Georgia.
-He has served on the Leadership Board and the IT Advisory Board for the Bunting College of Business.
+He has served on the Leadership Board and the IT Advisory Board for the Bunting College of Business and Technology.

 Wilbur Strickland (Hilton Head Island, SC)

 With over three decades of experience in driving product innovation, research & development, quality methodologies and organizational streamlining, Wilbur Strickland has helped world-class CPG companies like Mondelēz International, Kraft Foods, Cadbury and Procter & Gamble realize remarkable success.